The fine print

 We reserve the right to modify these Terms and Conditions and Privacy Policy at any time and in any manner at our sole discretion by either:

-You are responsible for regularly reviewing our Website and these Terms and Conditions and Privacy Policy.
-You will be deemed to have accepted such amendments by continuing to use our website while we do the Work after such revisions have been posted or information regarding such amendments has been sent to you.
-You agree that we will not be liable to you or any third party for any modification of the Terms and Conditions or Privacy Policy.
+You are responsible for regularly reviewing our Website, Terms and Conditions, and Privacy Policy.
+By continuing to use our website after revisions have been posted or you have been informed of such amendments, you will be considered to have accepted these changes.
+We will not be liable to you or any third party for any modifications to the Terms and Conditions or Privacy Policy.

 Our Consultancy Terms and Conditions